Panel-Based Research for Decision Support with Multiple AI Models

 - One model reflects one training distribution, one set of biases, and one blind-spot profile

-- Confident language does not indicate correct information — confidence is a style choice
+- Confident language does not indicate correct information — confidence is a style property, not an accuracy signal

-- A single model cannot tell you what it does not know
+- A single model cannot show you what it doesn't know or what another model would have flagged

 - Panel comparison surfaces uncertainty that a single model hides